BrissetteBerrios/README/README.md

 # Hello!
 I am Brissette.
-A Big Data Specialist with a scientific and business background.
+A Big Data Analyst with a scientific and business background.
 Here I share some of my projects.
 Have fun!

 You can contact me : brissettembt@gmail.com